thomasrichardmcevoy/FASST/PCTDefine.md

 ## Recommended Countermeasures

 Ensure that all technical experts and operational managers achieve certification in professional and technical communication for engineers.
-Senior managers should employ professional communications experts as part of their messaging strategy, both internally and externally.
-Legislators and regulators should similarly employ professional communicators such as technical writers.
-Junior staff should receive some basic training in clear communication techniques, particularly verbal communication.

 ## References